javierhonduco/lightswitch/README.md

 ```

 It can be stopped with <kbd>Ctrl</kbd>+<kbd>C</kbd>, or alternatively, by passing a `--duration` in seconds.
 A flamegraph in SVG will be written to disk.
 Pprof is also supported with `--profile-format=pprof`.
 By default the whole machine will be profiled, to profile invidual processes you can use `--pids`.

-Container images in the OCI format (Docker compatible) can be downloaded from the [published packages](https://github.com/javierhonduco/lightswitch/pkgs/container/lightswitch).
-As of now, new container images are published on merges to the `main` branch

 Using Docker: